xuanngo2001/cust-live-deb/scripts/repository/inst-xtra-freecad/inst-xtra-freecad.sh.log.md

   * After this operation, 563 kB of additional disk space will be used.
   * After this operation, 173 kB of additional disk space will be used.
   * After this operation, 3,914 kB of additional disk space will be used.
-  * After this operation, 735 kB of additional disk space will be used.
-  * After this operation, 412 MB of additional disk space will be used.
+  * After this operation, 411 MB of additional disk space will be used.
   * Install freecad.
-  * Disk size = 4935044K.
-Space Used = 499272K.
+  * Disk size = 4990352K.
+Space Used = 496784K.
   * The following NEW packages will be installed:
   ```bash
   iso-codes libcoin80 libgstreamer-plugins-base1.0-0 libgstreamer1.0-0